marp-team/marp-core/README.md

 ### Mermaid diagrams

-Marp Core can render some of diagram types written in [Mermaid].
+With the [Mermaid plugin](#core-plugins), Marp Core can render some diagram types written in [Mermaid].
 Put the diagram code in a code fence with `mermaid` info string.

 > [!NOTE]
-> Since Marp Core uses an alternative Mermaid renderer [`beautiful-mermaid`][beautiful-mermaid] for deterministic server-side output, certain diagram types, syntax, and options from [the original Mermaid][mermaid] might not be supported.
+> Since Marp Core uses an alternative Mermaid renderer [beautiful-mermaid] for deterministic server-side output, certain diagram types, syntax, and options from [the original Mermaid][mermaid] might not be supported.
 >
 > You can see the full example of supported diagrams in https://agents.craft.do/mermaid.